aws/copilot-cli/site/content/docs/commands/task-run.md

   --memory int                     Optional.
 The amount of memory to reserve in MiB for each task. (default 512) --resource-tags stringToString   Optional.
 Labels with a key and value separated with commas.
-                                   Allows you to categorize resources. (default []) --security-groups strings        Optional.
+                                   Allows you to categorize resources. (default []) --secrets stringToString         Optional.
+Secrets to inject into the container.
+Specified by key=value separated with commas. (default [])
+  --security-groups strings        Optional.
 The security group IDs for the task to use.
 Can be specified multiple times.
                                    Cannot be specified with 'app' or 'env'.
   --subnets strings                Optional.
 The subnet IDs for the task to use.
 Can be specified multiple times.